microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER.md

     * Open the project from your favorite IDE and navigate to infrastructure templates `./infra/templates` directory.
     * Manually delete template directories not needed for your enterprise.
-    * The CI/CD pipeline needs to detect a code change to run tests.
-Add a comment or extra line to a TF or Go file in order to force tests to run.
+    * * The CI/CD pipeline needs to detect a code change to run the template-specific build and release jobs (in their respective stages).
+To force the template build and release to run, you may add a `FORCE_RUN` environment variable with a value of `true` to your *devint Environment Variables* variable group.
+You may also add a comment or extra line to a TF or Go file within the template in order for the pipeline script to detect a change without adding any additional override flags.

     > NOTE: Do not delete 'backend-state-setup' template!
 We also recommended keeping the 'az-hello-world' template as a starter template.
     * Commit the newly pruned project to your newly forked repo.
         ```bash